 Acceleration and Power

-The GMC Sierra 1500 is available with four engines, with a V6 standard on base models and three V8 options to choose from.
+The GMC Sierra 1500 is available with four engines.
 The base 4.3-liter V6 produces 195 horsepower and 260 pound-feet of torque.
 The 4.8-liter V8 makes 302 horsepower and 305 pound-feet of torque.
-The 5.3-liter V8 produces 315 horsepower and 335 pound-feet of torque, and the largest option, which is standard on the Denali trim, is a 6.2-liter V8 that produces 403 horsepower and 417 pound-feet of torque.
+The 5.3-liter V8 produces 315 horsepower and 335 pound-feet of torque, and the largest option, which is standard in the Denali trim, is a 6.2-liter V8 that produces 403 horsepower and 417 pound-feet of torque.
 The V6 and the 4.8-liter V8 come with a four-speed automatic transmission, while the two larger V8s get six-speed units.
-The most fuel-efficient engine is the 5.3-liter V8, which gets an EPA-estimated 15/21 (15/22 mpg on XFE model) mpg city/highway with either two- or four-wheel drive.
+The most fuel-efficient engine is the 5.3-liter V8, which gets an EPA-estimated 15/21 (15/22 in XFE model) mpg city/highway with either two- or four-wheel drive.

 - "The 5.3 has more than enough get-up-and-go for any situation.
 The 6.2 is stronger still.
 With both engines, the transmission is smooth and quick to respond to power demands." -- Consumer Guide